phetsims/phet-info/doc/new-dev-onboarding.md

 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
   - Chrome Dev Tools is built into the Chrome browser and provides a set of powerful web development tools for debugging and examining code.
-  - Most developers on the team use Chrome for development and test for performance and bugs on other browsers.
+  - Most developers on the team use Chrome for development and testing for performance and bugs on other browsers.
 If you have a different preference do not feel obligated to use Chrome.
-  - This is a [handy tutorial](https://developer.chrome.com/docs/devtools/javascript/) for debugging Javascript in Chrome Dev Tools.
+  - This is a [handy tutorial](https://developer.chrome.com/docs/devtools/javascript/) for debugging JavaScript in Chrome Dev Tools.
 - Helper Tool
-  - The Helper tool will display information about PhET components, helping devs navigate and implement the internal code.
+  - The Helper tool will display information about PhET components, helping developers navigate and implement the internal code.
   - How to use:
     - Load a sim or common code repo